-Outside of the programming provided for Sexual Assault and Sexual Harassment Awareness above, there are additional programs and trainings coordinated through the Office of Affirmative Action.
-These include providing the "Haven" online training to all first year students, Clothes-Line Project, Sexual Assault Awareness Month (April), and Faculty and Staff Training that is provided online.
+Outside of the programming provided for Sexual Assault and Sexual Harassment Awareness above, there are additional programs and trainings coordinated through the Office of Title IX & Institutional Equity.
+These include providing an annual comprehensive Title IX overview in-person to all incoming first-year students enrolled in First Year Experience courses, SafeColleges online training to all first year students, monthly programming from imPACT (registered student organization) which includes peer-to-peer training on topics such as consent, bystander intervention, and healthy relationships, sexual assault awareness month (April), and in-person faculty and staff training.
 Each campus within the Arkansas State University System provides educational materials and programs on sexual discrimination.
-Contact the Human Resources Department or Title IX Coordinator for additional information on awareness and prevention of sexual discrimination.
+Contact the Human Resources Department or Title IX & Institutional Equity Coordinator for additional information on awareness and prevention of sexual discrimination.